mashrurFahim/essential-scripts/git-clone-and-ssh-setup-scripts-readme.md

 1. **Run the Script**:
    - Execute the script using the alias (if set) or directly:
      ```sh
-     csshgr  # If alias is set
+     gcsshset  # If alias is set
      # or
      ./git_clone_and_setup.sh  # Direct execution
      ```